 Water: Water has been turned on for the 2017 camping season.
 In the off-season, water is available at the hydrant near the flagpole.
 Water will be available mid-April through mid-October.

 Drinking Water: Drinking water is available year-round in the Visitor Center.

 Bathroom Facilities: Flush toilet facilities are available year-round at the visitor center.
 Vault toilets in the park are available for use year-round.

 Dump Station: Dump station is open for the 2017 camping season.
 Water will be available mid-April through mid-October.

-Campgrounds: Camping is available year-round.
-Beginning in May 2016, you will be able to make a same-day reservation at many locations, and reserve every campsite at every state park and recreation area.
+Campgrounds: Camping is available year-round, and you can make a same-day reservation at many locations, and reserve every campsite at every state park and recreation area.
 The group center is available year-round, and often is reserved one year in advance of your stay.
 Winter camping sites are electric.

 Electric Sites: The park has 148 electric sites.